 - At least 37 dogs in custody of shelters or rescues, or rehomed by shelters or rescues, killed or disfigured someone in 2014.

-- In order to promote sales and adoptions, many shelters are currently “hiding” the breed of pit bull type dogs by renaming the breed or calling them “mixed breed”.
+- In order to promote sales and adoptions, many shelters hide the breed of pit bull type dogs, rename them as other breeds or call them “mixed breed”.
 There is no guarantee you are not adopting a pit bull.

 What makes pit bulls more dangerous than other dogs?